Accelerating Scope 3 Decarbonization: How Global Businesses and Their Suppliers Are Collaborating for a Net-Zero Future

 Progress on Carbon Best Practices: Targets, Actions and Reporting

 Setting emissions reduction targets and acting on them is a critical step in the decarbonization journey.
-Our report shows that 43% of large companies with multiple ratings now have Scope 1 and 2 targets, up from the network baseline of 26%.
-While Scope 3 target setting remains lower, adoption has doubled (from 5% to 11%) as reassessed companies increasingly engage their own suppliers and collect primary emissions data.
+Our report shows that 43% of large companies with multiple ratings now have scope 1 and 2 targets, up from the network baseline of 26%.
+While scope 3 target setting remains lower, adoption has doubled (from 5% to 11%) as reassessed companies increasingly engage their own suppliers and collect primary emissions data.
 Science-based target setting by large companies roughly doubled upon reassessment, from 8% to 15%.

 Companies are also improving their carbon governance and operational practices.
 The report highlights that 53% of large companies have established dedicated climate action teams.
 Nearly 30% have time-bound decarbonization plans, enabling them to fulfill a key requirement of the EU’s upcoming Corporate Sustainability Due Diligence Directive.

-Much work remains on Scope 3 action, with many suppliers still lacking a carbon management system that will enable them to collect emissions data from their own suppliers and help them drive reductions.
+Much work remains on scope 3 action, with many suppliers still lacking a carbon management system that will enable them to collect emissions data from their own suppliers and help them drive reductions.
 However, a growing number of large companies in the network are overcoming this transparency gap, with the percentage of those collecting primary emissions data from their suppliers doubling from 6% to 13% upon reassessment.

 It’s Time to Act